-- A council may apply for awards. - Check the Utah PTA President Handbook for all awards due dates. - All awards must be submitted to the region before going to the state level. - If you have any questions, please contact your region director.
+- A council may apply for awards. - Check the Utah PTA President Handbook for all awards due dates. - All awards must be submitted to the region before going to the state level. - If you have any questions, please contact your region support committee chair.